Skip to main content

 I Love My New Baby.
 So, Why Am I Sad?

-The transition from pregnancy to parenthood is a major life adjustment — both physically and emotionally.
-During your baby's first few days of life, it's normal to feel emotional highs and lows, something commonly referred to as the "baby blues."
+Going from pregnancy to parenthood is a major life change — physically and emotionally.
+During your baby's first few days of life, it's normal to feel emotional highs and lows, something commonly called the "baby blues."

 Fortunately, the baby blues usually only last for a few days or weeks, and usually stop on their own without medical treatment.